Break the Rules (Charli XCX song)

 "Break the Rules" is a song by British singer Charli XCX from her second studio album, Sucker (2014).
 It was released on 19 August 2014 as the album's second single.
 In a 2020 interview with Red Bull, XCX stated that she regrets recording the track.

 Background

+After reaching mainstream success in 2013 with her and Icona Pop's song I Love It, Charli had been frustrated the music industry and went to Sweden to go record new material, distancing herself from her label.
+Over the course of a month, said material became a punk-inspired album.
+Mainly working with Patrik Berger, she reflected in an interview that the process was "not thought-about, everything really spontaneous [...]
+We don't think – it's like the first thing that comes out of my mouth is the cut on the record."
+The material was eventually scrapped to be more "pop-oriented".

+Inspired by the sessions, she wrote "Break The Rules" while at a writing camp to give songs to artists, alongside fellow musicians Benny Blanco and Stargate.
+While originally intending to give it to another artist, recollecting in later interviews that she thought "whoever sings this song is an idiot.", Charli then realized she was responsible for recording the track.
 According to Charli, the song is "about not giving a fuck."

 Composition

-"Break the Rules" is an electro-rock and alternative rock song, set against a "propulsive" synth-pop groove.
+"Break the Rules" is a pop-punk, electro-rock, and alternative rock song, set against a "propulsive" synth-pop groove.
 The song is written in the key of E major in common time with a tempo of 124 beats per minute.
 "Break the Rules" follows a chord progression of C5–B5–A5–E5–F5, and Charli's vocals span from B_{3} to C_{5}.

 Critical reception

 Michael Nelson of Stereogum described it as "one of the best" of Charli's songs, in which he positively compared it to Joan Jett and Skrillex.
 Cosmopolitan listed "Break the Rules" at number five on its 2014 best songs list.
 Ahead of the release of her 2022 album Crash, Consequence of Sound ranked the song as Charli's best, which she disagreed with.